Die4Ever/deus-ex-randomizer/README.md

 * Medbots and repair bots (with hint datacubes near them)
 * Adding and moving turrets, cameras, security computers, and datacubes for them
 * Starting equipment, bioelectric energy, and credits
-* Moving enemies around, adding and changing enemies/characters, giving them random names and making some of them dance
+* Enemies:
+  * Moving enemies around
+  * Adding and changing enemies with randomized stats and weapons
+  * Chance to add/remove helmets for many enemies, affecting their damage resistance to their head
   * New enemies can get randomly generated patrol routes
+  * Giving them random names and making some of them dance
 * Changing the locations of items/boxes/NanoKeys/datacubes around the map
 * Passwords and passcodes
 * Exp costs for skills